Library Instruction

 Research Databases

 Your university library will offer a set of on-line research databases which will be the primary tools for your literature review.
 These searchable databases are indexes of bibliographic information about scholarly articles, reports, books, dissertations, and other types of literature.
 Many of these databases also contain full text reproductions of these materials which can be read on-line, saved, or printed.
 Most databases are equipped with useful tools for creating citations, saving and emailing articles, and organizing sources.
-Your LSCS Librarian can guide you in using these tools.
+Your LSC Librarian can guide you in using these tools.

 Government and educational websites